nolirium/aroc/README.md

  Similarly, in order to revert to the original (unrooted) Android system if required, it will be necessary to either manually restore the backup, run the Unroot.sh script, force an update e.g. with a channel change, or restore from USB/SD.

- Updating the su binary from within the SuperSU GUI app might not work.
+ Updating the su binary from within the SuperSU GUI app may not work.

  Certain mods eg. Xposed are not compatible currently.

-The modified system image takes up a fair amount of space in /usr/local/.
+The modified system image takes up a fair amount of space in /usr/local.
 Storing the image in certain other places doesn't seem to work, probably due to mount/login timings.

 Updates to the OS may break the procedure, and at the least may necessitate redoing all or part of it.